craigmbooth/contemplativeneuroscience/_posts/2025-03-15-mindfulness-cognitive-function-survey.md

 Despite extensive research on {% include definition.html term="mindfulness" case="lower" %} meditation, specific cognitive benefits remain an area of ongoing research.
 In this study, the authors aim to address this gap through a comprehensive meta-analysis, offering insights into how mindfulness-based interventions (MBIs) specifically enhance cognitive performance, and to avoid burying the lede:

-> "MBIs consistently yielded small-to-moderate yet practically meaningful effect sizes on global cognition and six cognitive subdomains."
+> "MBIs consistently yielded small-to-moderate yet practically meaningful {% include definition.html term="effect_size" case="lower" display="effect sizes" %}  on global cognition and six cognitive subdomains."

 Cognitive functioning is typically assessed through a variety of standardized tests designed to measure specific domains of mental performance.
 In this meta-analysis, the authors examined multiple types of cognitive assessments to evaluate mindfulness's effects.
 These included behavioral cognitive tasks, which measure response accuracy and reaction time, and self-reported subjective cognitive assessments, where individuals evaluate their own cognitive abilities.
 Some of the key cognitive functions measured in these studies include: